italia/developers.italia.it/en/gsoc-ideas.md

 ---
 title: "Google Summer of Code: information for students"
 subtitle: Want to get involved with Google Summer of Code?
-Here are a few ideas
+Here are a few ideas!
 lang: en
 ref:
   it: /it/idee-gsoc